-Immigration Consequences of a Criminal Conviction
+What are the Immigration Consequences of a Criminal Conviction?

-But in many cases, a conviction for many federal crimes and some state crimes will render you removable from the U.S. After removal, your criminal conviction might prevent your lawful readmission into the U.S. for several years or even the rest of your life.
+Immigration laws are complicated.
+The consequences of a criminal conviction on immigrants depend on their immigration status, the timing of the conviction, and the crime.
+But a conviction for many federal crimes and some state crimes will render you removable from the U.S. After removal, your criminal conviction might prevent your lawful readmission into the U.S. for several years or even the rest of your life.

-Even if your offense does not result in removal, the Department of Homeland Security (DHS) can use your conviction to deny your application for permanent residency.
+Even if your offense does not result in removal, DHS can use your conviction to deny your application for permanent residency.

 Removal of Immigrants